RedBlueSapper/Applied-Data-Science-Capstone/README.md

   - Rank the count of landing outcomes, between the dates 2010-06-04 and 2017-03-20, in descending order.

 ### Interactive maps with folium:
-- Added:
-  - launch sites with
+- Added launch sites with:
   - circles
   - markers
   - text
   - pop-ups
-  - NASA’s Johnson Space Centre

 *This improves visibility and makes it easy to identify each launch site and its location.*